Role of magnon-magnon interaction in optical excitation of coherent two-magnon modes

 In conclusion, we reveal experimentally that magnon-magnon interactions strongly affect coherent two-magnon modes excited via ISRS in a cubic antiferromagnet \rbmnf.
 By extending the theory based on the formalism of spin-correlation pseudovector to include magnon-magnon interactions, we successfully describe coherent two-magnon spectra and time traces in the ISRS experiment.
 Comparison with RS reveals that magnon-magnon interactions similarly redistribute spectral amplitude to lower energies in both cases.
-The broadening of ISRS spectrum stems from the fact that the former is affected by the amplitudes and phases of coherent modes, while the latter are inaccessible in the RS experiments.
+The broadening of ISRS spectrum stems from the fact that the former is affected by the amplitudes and phases of coherent modes, while the phases are inaccessible in the RS experiments.
 Calculations show that the pump pulse duration impacts the coherent 2M ISRS spectrum by modifying its overall magnitude and the relation between different spectral features.
 Finally, we show that the revealed differences between the 2M lines in ISRS and RS spectra persist over a wide temperature range below N{\'e}el temperature and should be carefully accounted for when comparing the characteristics of the 2M modes in the two experiments.
-Our results highlight that, despite the laser pulses excite coherent 2M modes most effectively at the edge of the Brillouin zone, the magnon-magnon coupling modifies their spectrum and the corresponding transient magnetic response.
+Our experimental results are successfully described by the theoretical model, where the laser pulse excites two-magnon modes and does not affect magnon-magnon interactions.
+Therefore, the laser pulse most efficiently excites two-magnon modes at the Brillouin zone boundary, where the density of states is maximal.
+The role of magnon-magnon interactions is in a redistribution of the spectrum of the excited modes.
+The formation of such a collective response, which includes contributions from various modes, ultimately governs the observed spin dynamics.
 This, for instance, has to be taken into consideration when designing experiments on the coherent control of 2M modes.